janberges/mos2ebmb/README.md

 and α²F) are computed with `python3 tc.py`, for the Coulomb pseudopotential μ\* set at the beginning of the script.
 They are saved in `tc_X.YZ.dat` and can be plotted with `python3 plot_tc.py tc_X.YZ.dat`.

-Finally, running `python3 plot_lambda_vs_dos.py` compares the electron-phonon coupling strength λ to the DOS at the Fermi level (to which λ is proportional) for different doping levels.
-Since there is is no clear linear relationship between the two quantities, changes in the phonon frequencies (softening) or electron-phonon matrix elements also affect λ significantly.